JuliaHEP/UnROOT.jl/paper/paper.md

     # ...
 Operate on event
 end

-mytree.Muon_pt # whole column as a lazy vector of vectors
+mytree.Muon_pt # a column as a lazy vector of vectors
 ```

 The `LazyTree` is designed as `<: AbstractArray` which makes it compose well with